asu-cis-capstone/sphere/README.md

 #Sphere

 # Overview
-asudisc.org is a mobile-friendly web application for Arizona State University’s Department of Information Systems Club (DISC) that allows its users to access a registration page, member database, integrated calendar of events, news/blog tab, and photo gallery.
+asudisc.org is a mobile-friendly web application for Arizona State University’s Department of Information Systems Club (DISC) that allows its users to access a registration page, member database, calendar of events, news/blog tab, and photo gallery.

 # List of contributors
  * Han Kim